iuscommunity/sphinx_iuscommunity/_rst/IUSClientUsageGuide.rst

 for Python.
 Supporting Packages might not replace anything in RHEL, but sometimes do.
 In should be noted that IUS is not focused on adding extra packages for RHEL.
-If we want to package something additional for stock RHEL we will do so through Fedora EPEL.
+If we want to package something additional for stock RHEL we will do so through `Fedora EPEL`_.
 Supporting Packages might not follow upstream stable sources in the fashion that the Primary Packages do.
 If it's stable, and works... we may not update these packages for a long time (or until an update is requested).